Guide

 For one, Google Translate is highly accessible and supports a wider variety of languages.
 At the same time, DeepL has shown itself to be the more accurate machine translation service, with it also being able to provide more nuanced translations.
 Either way, both Google Translate and DeepL are backed by the most sophisticated machine translation technology available today, namely neural machine translation.

 If you’re torn between DeepL vs Google Translate for your business’ website translation needs, why settle for only one of them when you can have access to both – and other leading machine learning translations?
-Our Weglot website translation solution incorporates Google Translate and DeepL, plus Microsoft Translator and Yandex, to provide your website with the highest-quality machine translations.
+Our Weglot website translation solution incorporates multiple translation tools to provide your website with the highest-quality machine translations.

 After completing a first pass of machine translation with Weglot, you can optionally go on to add a human touch to your translations before approving them for use.
 And if you need specialized translation expertise for this purpose, Weglot makes it easy to invite your preferred translation agency to your translation project or engage a partner translator through the Weglot Dashboard.

-As seen from the case studies above, Weglot is seamlessly compatible with popular website platforms, and has helped businesses in various industries increase their traffic and conversions.
+As seen from the info above, Weglot is fully compatible with popular website platforms, and has helped businesses in various industries increase their traffic and conversions.
 Your business can experience these benefits, too.
-Simply sign up for a free Weglot trial to get started.
+Simply sign up for a free Weglot 14-day trial to get started.

 In this guide, we're going to look into: